jackdavis01/mobile/eightqueens/README.md

 The App uses brute force method to find the right solutions.
 Since this App is a Performace Benchmark, it was not intended to use an algorithm faster than the brute force method.
 Any more efficient algorithm would run too fast on a flagship device.

 Not all iterations are displayed.
 Only about every 5000th iteration is displayed.
 Therefore, outputing to the display slows down max.
 10% on the algorithm.

+The Web version is not suitable for comparative speed testing, so download the App for the platform.
+The Web version runs at different speeds in different browsers.
+For example, in Firefox it's extremely slow and Chrome can produce surprising results even on slow devices in multi-threaded mode.

 ### License